DoubleTrio/hawktoons/README.md

 [![codecov][codecov_badge]]([hawktoons_code_coverage])

 ## About this App 📷
 Hawkstoons is an educational political cartoon and image app which aims to teach people something new history at different time periods and places.
-In collaboration with the history department at Hamburg Area High School, who are willing to commit a week analyzing a historical image and putting them on app!
+In collaboration with the history department at school, who are willing to commit a week analyzing a historical image and putting them on app!